huggingface/text-embeddings-inference/README.md

           [default: /tmp/text-embeddings-inference-server]

       --huggingface-hub-cache <HUGGINGFACE_HUB_CACHE>
           The location of the huggingface hub cache.
 Used to override the location if you want to provide a mounted disk for instance

           [env: HUGGINGFACE_HUB_CACHE=/data]

+      --payload-limit <PAYLOAD_LIMIT>
+          Payload size limit in bytes

+          Default is 2MB

+          [env: PAYLOAD_LIMIT=]
+          [default: 2000000]

       --json-output
           Outputs the logs in JSON format (useful for telemetry)